Vismodegib (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+Your doctor will give you a pregnancy test 7 days before using this medicine to make sure you are not pregnant.
 Women should use an effective form of birth control during treatment and for 24 months after the last dose.
-Men (including those who had a vasectomy) should use a condom during sex while they are taking this medicine and for 3 months after the last dose.
+Men (including those who had a vasectomy) should use an effective barrier method (including condoms, spermicides) during treatment with this medicine and for 3 months after the last dose.

 - Do not breastfeed during treatment and for 24 months after your last dose.

-- Do not donate blood or blood products while you are taking this medicine and for 24 months after treatment ends.
-Men should not donate semen while taking this medicine and for 3 months after the last dose.
+- Do not donate blood or blood products while you are using this medicine and for 24 months after treatment ends.
+Men should not donate semen while using this medicine and for 3 months after the last dose.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.